zhaoou/notes/generic/javaStreams.md

 ## Lambdas

 In Java, lambdas can only be used as an instance of a Functional interface.
+Functional interface is any interface that has only one abstract method.
+(SAM - single abstract method).
+Lambda expressions will be replaced by an object implementing that interface, with a method generated from the lambda expression.

-There are 6 important functional interfaces in Java:
+Additonally, there are 6 important functional interfaces added to Java:

 #### 1) Predicate\<T>- takes an instance of T and returns boolean